Extraspecial pairs in the multiply-laced root systems and calculating structure constants: Abstract

 \section{Abstract}

 The notions of {\it special} and {\it extraspecial pairs} of roots were introduced by Carter for calculating structure constants, \cite{Ca72}.
 Let $\{r, s\}$ be a special pair of roots for which the structure constant $N(r,s)$ is sought, and let $\{r_1, s_1\}$ be the extraspecial pair of roots corresponding to $\{r, s\}$.
 Consider the ordered set $\{r_1, r, s, s_1\}$, we will call such a set a {\it quartet}.
-Studying the different quartets allows us to gain additional insight into the internal structure of the root system.
-Quartet $q$ is said to be {\it simple} if it satisfies the following properties: if $s-r_1$ (resp. $r-r_1$) is a root, then $\abs{s-r_1} = \abs{s}$ (resp. $\abs{r-r_1} = \abs{r}$).
-It is proved that any quartet in $B_n$ and $C_n$ is simple.
-As a result, the calculation formula for $B_n$ coincides with the formula for the simply-laced case.
-The calculation formula for $C_n$ differs from simply-laced case by a certain parameter, which depends only on the extraspecial pair $\{r_1, s_1\}$.
-For the case $F_4$, there are $48$ quartets, of which $38$ are simple.
-The implementation in Python of algorithms for obtaining special and extraspecial pairs and calculating structure constants is given.
+By studying the different quartets, we gain additional insight into the internal structure of the root system.
+It is shown that for the case $B_n$ we can avoid finding $6$ squares of lengths in the formula for calculating the structure constants.
+The calculation formula for $B_n$ coincides with the formula for the simply-laced case.
+For the case $C_n$, it is possible to avoid the calculation of $4$ squares of lengths.
+The calculation formula for $C_n$ differs from simply-laced case by some parameter, which is fixed for all pairs $\{r, s\}$ with given extraspecial pair $\{r_1, s_1\}$.